tbaggeroftheuk/WiiU-CDN-download-wip/README.md

 havent tested much else if anyone wants to contribute feel free.
 A quick note nus.py is legacy

-# Installation
+# Installation Linux

 First make sure you have python 3 installed then run `pip install requests tqdm`
 Grab the release from the release page and extract

+# Installation Windows

+Grab the release from the release page and extract to anywhere you like

 # How to use

 Basic usage is this
-in CMD cd to where you put the extracted the release and then run
+in CMD or terminal cd to where you put the extracted the release and then if on linux run

 `python CDN.py "insert title id"`

+or on windows

+`cdn.exe "title id"1`

 to download the id of the game you want.

-If you want to decrypt make sure you are on windows you gave a valid ticket and you wil need to put a wiiu common key into the keys.txt a google search for WiiU common key will get you one
+If you want to decrypt make sure you are on windows you gave a valid ticket and you wil need to put a wiiu common key into the keys.txt a google search for WiiU common key will get you one btw decrypting is Windows only dcn.py was only included in Linux as someone might know how to make Cdecrypt with wine work with it

 Flags